 Just don’t take the divorce statistics you read too seriously.

 While researchers undoubtedly mean well, human relationships are so complicated that trying to predict what will lead to divorce, or what will happen because of divorce, is like trying to predict what the weather will be like in Chicago six weeks (or sometimes even six hours!) in advance.

-Yet, in the interest of supporting “scientific research,” as well as having a little fun, here is my slightly irreverent analysis of the divorce facts that the studies claim to reveal, and the lessons you can “learn” from them.
+Yet, in the interest of supporting “scientific research,” as well as having a little fun, here is a slightly irreverent analysis of the divorce facts that the studies claim to reveal, and the lessons you can “learn” from them.

 Couples who live together without marrying are less likely to stay together than couples who marry.
-The probability of a first marriage ending in separation or divorce within 5 years is 20%, but the probably of a cohabitation relationship breaking up within 5 years is 49%.
+The probability of a first marriage ending in separation or divorce within 5 years is 20%, but the probability of a cohabitation relationship breaking up within 5 years is 49%.

 3. If You Want to Be President, Stay Married.

 The only two U.S. Presidents to have been elected to office after being divorced are Ronald Reagan and Donald Trump.
 I leave it to you to draw your own conclusions about what this says about Americans.